Bevatron: Bevalac

 The Bevatron received a new lease on life in 1971, when it was joined to the SuperHILAC linear accelerator as an injector for heavy ions.
 The combination was conceived by Albert Ghiorso, who named it the Bevalac.
 It could accelerate a wide range of stable nuclei to relativistic energies.
 It was finally decommissioned in 1993.

 End of life

-The next generation of accelerators used "strong focusing", and required much smaller apertures, and thus much cheaper magnets.
+The next generation of accelerators adopted "strong focusing," which allowed for much smaller beam apertures and, consequently, significantly cheaper magnets.
 The CERN PS (Proton Synchrotron, 1959) and the Brookhaven National Laboratory AGS (Alternating Gradient Synchrotron, 1960) were the first next-generation machines, with an aperture roughly an order of magnitude less in both transverse directions, and reaching 30 GeV proton energy, yet with a less massive magnet ring.
-For comparison, the circulating beams in the Large Hadron Collider, with ~11,000 times higher energy and enormously higher intensity than the Bevatron, are confined to a space on the order of 1 mm in cross-section, and focused down to 16 micrometres at the intersection collision regions, while the field of the bending magnets is only about five times higher.
+For comparison, the circulating beams in the Large Hadron Collider (LHC) reach energies nearly 11,000 times greater than those in the Bevatron, with vastly higher intensities.
+Despite this, they are confined to a cross-sectional area of about 1 mm and are focused to just 16 micrometres at collision points, while the bending magnet fields are only about five times stronger.

 The demolition of the Bevatron began in 2009 and was completed in early 2012.